 The rents for any housing space shall not be increased more than the percentages stated below in any consecutive twelve (12) month period irrespective of the number of different tenants occupying the housing space during the twelve (12) month period, any change of ownership of the Landlord or vacancy of the housing space.
 This provision does not preclude a tenant from challenging the legality of the rent being charged immediately prior to an increase authorized by the Rent Control Ordinance.

-For example, if the legal base rent is currently $1000.00 the rent is increased in January 2015 the permissible rent increase is = 1.3%-- or [$1000 x 1.3% =$13].
-Rent cannot be raised if the apartment is not currently registered with the Office of Rent Control.
+For example, if the legal base rent is currently $1000.00 the rent is increased in Jan.
+2015 the permissible rent increase is 1.3%-- or [$1000 x 1.3% =$13.00] The new base rent is $1,013.00.

 No recent news